-Apply a foliar fertilizer after the first three harvests to promote vegetative bloom.
+Apply foliar feed fertilizers and biostimulants.
+Its best to do it after three harvests to promote vegetative bloom.

-To control these, you will need to spray various farm chemicals.
-As stated in the gross marginal analysis, the average cost of this pest control measures would be around Ksh 11,500 to buy fungicides, pesticides, herbicides and biostimulants.
+Spinach pests and diseases can reduce your spinach yields.
+The common ones are listed in the table below.
+To manage and control them, you will need to spray various farm chemicals.
+As stated in the gross marginal analysis, the average cost of this pest control measures would be around KES 11,500 to buy fungicides, pesticides and herbicides.

-To determine your gross margin analysis per unit area of Metre squared.
-We find you will make a profit of Ksh 22 per M2.
+To determine your gross margin profits per unit area, divide them by area of 4048 M2 .
+According to the figure above, you will make a net profit and gross profits of KES 29 and KES 24 per M2.

 Tips for improving profits in spinach farming.

-Kenyan spinach farmers can earn more profits by cost-cutting tips or attracting better prices.
+Kenyan spinach farmers can earn more profits by cost-cutting, following tips for quality yields or attracting better prices.
 Most tips are like tips for profitable kales farming in Kenya.
 Besides, they can observe the following;

 To cut costs;

-- Observe the integrated pest management practises to reduce the cost of pest control.
+- Observe the integrated pest management practices (IPM) to reduce the cost of pest control using farm chemicals.

 To attract higher selling prices;

-- Consistent production through staggered planting.
-This way you can harvest Swiss chard daily.
-This consistent supply will ensure buyers rely on your supply, which might guarantee you higher selling prices.
+- Make sure you have a consistent production calendar through staggered planting method.
+This way you can harvest and sell some spinach daily or weekly.
+This consistency will ensure buyers can rely on your supply, which will guarantee you higher selling prices.

 - Negotiate for a higher contracted price to make more money per kilogram of spinach.